wcgordon1/TustinRecruiting/src/content/jobs/tr-lead-ios-developer-san-diego-lead-ahsmn1.md

 ---
 position: Lead iOS Developer
 description: >-
-  We are a rapidly growing, well-funded FinTech startup based in Los Angeles, California.
+  We are a rapidly growing, wellfunded FinTech startup based in Los Angeles, California.
 Our mission is to revolutionize the way people interact with their finances through digital payments, mobile banking, and cryptocurrency.
-Our team is looking for a Remote Lead iOS Developer, based anywhere within the US, to join our lean, dynamic mobile team of 4-6 engineers.
+Our team is looking for a Remote Lead iOS Developer, based anywhere within the US, to join our lean, dynamic mobile team of 46 engineers.
 The successful candidate will have a deep understanding of iOS development, experience working remotely, and a passion for engineering ...
 location: 'San Diego, CA'